Al Kooper: As record producer

 In 1969, Kooper produced, arranged, and conducted the album Appaloosa, a "folk-baroque" style of music that combined rock and classical.
 Among other artists who were all arranging folk-oriented material with classical-influenced orchestration were Judy Collins, Donovan, Tim Hardin, and Tom Rush.
 Kooper was joined by Boston musicians John Parker Compton, singer and acoustic guitarist, Robin Batteau on violin, Eugene Rosov on cello, and David Reiser on electric bass.
 Contributing to the album was saxophonist Fred Lipsius and Blood, Sweat & Tears drummer Bobby Colomby.
 After moving to Atlanta in 1972, he discovered the band Lynyrd Skynyrd, and produced and performed on their first three albums, including the singles "Sweet Home Alabama" and "Free Bird".
 In 1975 he produced the debut album of the Tubes.

-TV scores
+TV and Film Scores

-Kooper wrote the scores for the TV series Crime Story and the film The Landlord, as well as several made-for-television movies.
+Kooper wrote the scores for the TV series Crime Story and the films The Landlord and King of the Corner, as well as several made-for-television movies.
 He was the musical force behind many pop tunes, including "You're the Lovin' End", for The Banana Splits, a children's television program.